bergstr11/three.cpp/README.md

 # Three/cpp
-yet another C++ port of three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes
+yet another C++ port of Three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes

-Also comes with full integration into QML (aka QtQuick).
+May be used standalone (limited work required to remove the dependency on Qt's QOpenGLFunctions), or through the extensive QML (aka QtQuick) integration.

-Currently in alpha state.
-Code has largely been ported, and first examples can be executed.
+Currently in beta state.
+A number of examples demonstrate the functionality.
+Currently buildable under Linux/gcc 7.3 and sometimes under Android.
+Windows available soon.

-Contributors welcome anytime
+Contributors welcome

-## Samples
+## Some Samples (more in the code base)
 simple geometries with ambient light, spot light and shade:

 ![example 1](doc/example1.png "geometries, lights and shade")